 A Must Activity on Oahu

 Unless you are not mobile, climbing Diamond Head is a must.
-The views from the top are some of the most impressive I have seen.
+The views from the top are some of the most impressive we have seen.

 Diamond Head State Monument is a true gem and one of the top things to do on Oahu.

-Jo Levy is a freelance writer based in Boston, Massachusetts who have written extensively about her travels through the U.S.A.
+Jo Levy is a freelance writer based in Boston, Massachusetts who has written extensively about her travels through the U.S.A.